A blog on being accessible and inclusive.

 Stay away from using stark contrast (bright white background and pitch-black fonts) as this can be a little overwhelming, soften the background slightly and use a dark grey rather than a solid black for your text.

-As with any communication it is all about the right delivery, whether that is multiple channels you should make sure that there are options for as many people as you can.
+As with any communication it is all about the right delivery, whether that is multiple channels you should make sure that there are options for as many people as possible.

-Today stuff like letting users select the font the read and complete a survey in should be the basics.
+Today stuff like letting users select the font they read and complete a survey in should be the basics.

 But also can a screen reader cope with the layout on the screen?

-Getting these basics right should come before funky functionality.
+Getting these basics right should come before any funky functionality.